OsomePteLtd/principles/src/frontend.md

       BankAccountTable/
         [no nested directories]
         [avoid index.ts]
-        [other files, but component files .tsx, styled.tsx, local ui hooks, .test.ts, spec.ts, local static files should be placed in queries or services]
+        [other files, but component files .tsx, styled.tsx, stories.tsx, local ui hooks, .test.ts, spec.ts, local static files should be placed in queries or services]
         BankAccountTable.ts
         BankAccountTable.test.ts (unit tests)
         BankAccountTable.spec.ts (integration tests)
         BankAccountTableBadge.ts (child component)
         useBankAccountTableBadge.ts (ui hook used only in the current component) BankAccountTable.styled.ts
+        BankAccountTable.stories.tsx
         useBankAccountTable.ts (ui hook used only in the current component) icon.svg|png|jpeg... (the icon or any static file used only in the current component) shared/